10 Medicinal Herbs Every Beginner Should Grow

 Are homegrown medicinal herbs as effective as supplements from the store?

-In many cases, homegrown herbs are more potent than commercial products — especially for teas and simple preparations.
+In many cases, homegrown herbs are more potent than commercial products, especially for teas and simple preparations.
 When you grow your own, you control the soil quality, harvest timing, and drying process.
 You know exactly what you’re getting with no fillers, additives, or questions about sourcing.
 The key to potency is harvesting at the right time (usually just before or during flowering) and drying properly.
 Store-bought supplements have their place, especially for standardized dosages, but there’s nothing quite like medicine straight from the garden.

 Is it safe to use medicinal herbs alongside prescription medications?

 This is an important question, and the honest answer is: it depends.
-Some herbs can interact with medications — for example, St. John’s Wort (not on this list) famously interacts with many pharmaceuticals.
+Some herbs can interact with medications.
+For example, St. John’s Wort (not on this list) famously interacts with many pharmaceuticals.
 The herbs on this beginner’s list are generally considered safe for most healthy adults when used in culinary and tea quantities.
 However, if you take prescription medications, are pregnant or nursing, or have a chronic health condition, always consult your doctor or a qualified clinical herbalist before adding herbal remedies to your routine.
 This is especially true for echinacea (which may interact with immunosuppressants) and peppermint (which can affect acid reflux medications).

 When is the best time of year to start a medicinal herb garden?